UKCloud/documentation/articles/vmware/vmw-faq.md

 Yes.
 We offer three VM Types: ESSENTIAL, POWER and PRIORITY.

-VM characteristics are inherited from the virtual data center (VDC) the VM is deployed in.
+VM characteristics are inherited from the virtual data centre (VDC) the VM is deployed in.
 It is not currently possible to have a VDC that has mixed VM types.

 However, customers can use multiple VDCs to deliver their solution.